ChuckTerry/et-3400-simulator/README.md

 ![Et-3400 Simulator](./ET-3400.png)

 ## Disclaimer
-I am a long-time fan of both Motorola and Heathkit products.
-This project is intended for educational use and started as a personal challeneg to myself.
+I am a long-time fan of both Motorola® and Heathkit products.
+This project is intended for educational use and started as a personal challenege to myself.
 I am not an employee of, subcontractor of, or compensated in any way by Heath Company, Motorola, or any other company related to the real-world ET-3400 Microprocessor Trainer or its constituent parts.

+### Trademark Notices
-The "Stylized M Logo" is a trademark of Motorola Trademark Holdings, LLC.
-Heathkit in all uses, the Heathkit name, and the Heathkit logo are internationally registered trademarks of Heath Company.
+- The "Stylized M Logo" is a trademark of Motorola Trademark Holdings, LLC.
+- Heathkit™ in all uses, the Heathkit name, and the Heathkit logo are internationally registered trademarks of Heath Company.
+- The TI™ logo is a trademark of Texas Instrument Incorporated.
+- The Synertek logo, National Semiconductor logo, and Signetics logo are expired trademarks of defunct integrated circuit chip manufacturers.